kimyenn/beGifted/README.md

 Three different models were built and cross-validated in sci-kit learn.
 The best performing model was OneVsRest(LinearSVC()) which consistently returned an accuracy score of ~72%

 #### <u>Stage 6
 A Web App was built with Flask.
-See app/bootstrap directory
+See app/bootstrap directory and Web App in Table of Contents

 #### <u>Stage 7
 Eventually, I would like the Web App built in Stage 6 to be hosted on AWS